-Confidential information will likely be shared in your case by your attorney
+Confidential information will likely be shared in your case by your attorney.

 Finally, your child also has the right to disclose information that is to be maintained confidentially.
-Your child's attorney owes him or her the same duty to keep information confidential as your attorney owes to you.
+Your child's attorney owes him or her the same duty to keep the information confidential as your attorney owes to you.
 Your attorney must keep these pieces of information confidential unless your child lets him or her know that it can be disclosed in court.
 This applies to you as well- you cannot request information about your child's attorney on the basis that you are your child's parent.

-Be wary of social media
+Be wary of social media.

 In my years of practicing family law, I can tell you that very little good (and a great deal of bad) comes from the world of social media.
-If you are someone who loves to go online and post photos and updates from your life I would advise you to take a break from doing so as long as you have an active CPS case that is ongoing.
+If you are someone who loves to go online and post photos and updates from your life, I would advise you to take a break from doing so as long as you have an active CPS case that is ongoing.

 The information that you share online is public.
 You may feel like you are in your own little world posting photos and thoughts about your life, but that is an illusion.
 The information you share is very much a part of the public domain and is only a few clicks away from a CPS caseworker or their attorney.
-I can assure you that anyone who is working “on the other side” will be able to go online and search through your social media history in an attempt to find evidence to make you look bad.
+I can assure you that anyone working “on the other side” will be able to go online and search through your social media history to find evidence to make you look bad.
 Your friends and relatives are fair game, as well.